Legacy AxCrypt 1.x

 NoDecryptMode is a DWORD that when non-zero indicates that the option to decrypt is disabled.
 The default is 0.

 NoShowKeyFileInfo is a DWORD that when non-zero indicates that AxCrypt should not show the warning when a key file is being created.
-This is maintained by AxCrypt by a 'don't show again' checkbox in the dialog.
+This is maintained by AxCrypt by a "don't show again" checkbox in the dialog.
 The default is 0.

-NoShowKeyFileNotEncrypt is a DWORD that when non-zero indicates that AxCrypt should not show the warning about a key file possibly being encrypted, an operation that usually will cause dataloss.
-This is maintained by AxCrypt by a 'don't show again' checkbox in the dialog.
+NoShowKeyFileNotEncrypt is a DWORD that when non-zero indicates that AxCrypt should not show the warning about a key file possibly being encrypted, an operation that usually will cause data loss.
+This is maintained by AxCrypt by a "don't show again" checkbox in the dialog.
 The default is 0.

 NoUnsafeWipeWarn is a DWORD that when non-zero disables the warning about not being able to securely wipe certain types of files, notably compressed and EFS encrypted.
 This is modified by the checkbox in the warning dialog.
 The default is 0.